Crisis support:call or text988988lifeline.org

 To do coaching, Impela has to remember.
 Some of what it stores:

-• Your account: name, email, password (hashed, not stored as readable text), phone number if you opt in to SMS.
+• Your account: name, email, password (scrambled so it can’t be read, never stored as plain text), phone number if you opt in to texts.

 • Your conversations: every coaching session, with timestamps and message content.